kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/2-api-controllers/index.md

 ## Response format

-A Kuzzle Response is a standardized result.
-This format is shared by all API actions, including routes added by controller plugins.
+Kuzzle Response are **standardized**.
+This format is shared by all API actions, including custom controller actions.

-A Kuzzle Response is a JSON object with the following format:
+A Kuzzle Response is a **JSON object** with the following format:

 | Property     | Description                                                                                         |
 | ------------ | --------------------------------------------------------------------------------------------------- |